Can you recruit a candidate based on culture fit?

 The benefits of hiring for cultural fit

-In most cases, hiring someone based on company fit won’t be the only thing you take into account.
+In most cases, hiring someone based on company fit won’t be the only thing you consider.
 But when it comes down to two candidates who are similar on paper, assessing how they match your company values is a good way to find the better fit.

 There are many benefits to hiring for cultural fit, including: